NVIDIA/spark-rapids/rapids-4-spark-tools/README.md

 The output location can be changed using the `--output-directory` option.
 Default is current directory.

 The output format can be changed using the `--output-format` option.
 Default is csv.
+The other option is text.

+The `--include-exec-cpu-percent` option can be used to include executor CPU time percent which is based on the aggregated task metrics:
+`sum(executorCPUTime)/sum(executorRunTime)`.
+It can show us roughly how much time is spent on CPU.
+Note: This option needs lot of memory for large amount of event logs as input.
+We suggest not enable it if the input has more than 10 event logs.

 Run `--help` for more information.